jtdaugherty/dbmigrations/README.md

 If you've obtained this package in source form and would like to install it, you'll need the "cabal" program.
-To install this package from the source directory, run:
+To install this package from the source directory, run `cabal install`.

-  cabal install

 Submitting patches
 ------------------